 Time frame: immediately before and immediately after the stimulation on each day of the 5-day intervention, and at 1 week after the end of the intervention.

-The instrument, which requires approximately 20 min to complete, is organized into four sections: (a) General Information, (b) Reactions to Stuttering, (c) Communication in Daily Situations, and (d) Quality of Life.
-OASES consists of 100 items, each scored on a Likert scale ranging from 1 to 5.
-For each item on the OASES, response scales are that higher scores indicate a greater degree of negative impact associated with stuttering and lower scores indicate less negative impact.
-All impact scores range from a minimum score of 20 (if the speaker answers 1 for every item within a section) up to a maximum of 100 (if the speaker answers 5 for every item within the section).
+The Overall Assessment of the Speaker's Experience of Stuttering - Adult Version (OASES-A) is a self-assessment instrument that requires approximately 20 minutes to complete and is organized into four sections: General Information, Reactions to Stuttering, Communication in Daily Situations, and Quality of Life.
+It consists of 100 items scored on a 5-point Likert scale ranging from 1 to 5.
+For each item, higher scores indicate a greater negative impact of stuttering, while lower scores indicate less impact.
+Impact scores for each section range from a minimum of 20 (if the respondent answers 1 for every item) to a maximum of 100 (if the respondent answers 5 for every item).
+The total score ranges from 100 (minimum) to 500 (maximum), with higher scores indicating a greater negative impact of stuttering.
+Scores are reported as scores on a scale.

 Time frame: baseline, after the 5-day stimulation and at the 1-week post-intervention time point